chrfalch/NControl/README.md

 - Android
 - iOS Unified

+## Installation
+Install in your iOS, Android and Forms-project from [Nuget](https://www.nuget.org/packages/NControl/).

 ## Example Usage
 In your Xamarin.Forms project, add a new NControlView element to your page in the constructor and provide a drawing function where your custom drawing is performed: